Deer park (England): History

 Some deer parks were established in the Anglo-Saxon era and are mentioned in Anglo-Saxon Charters; these were often called hays (from Old English heġe (“hedge, fence”) and ġehæġ (“an enclosed piece of land”).

-After the Norman conquest of England in 1066 William the Conqueror seized existing game reserves.
+After the Norman Conquest of England in 1066, William the Conqueror seized existing game reserves.
 Deer parks flourished and proliferated under the Normans, forming a forerunner of the deer parks that became popular among England's landed gentry.
 The Domesday Book of 1086 records thirty-six of them.

 Initially the Norman kings maintained an exclusive right to keep and hunt deer and established forest law for this purpose.
 In due course they also allowed members of the nobility and senior clergy to maintain deer parks.
 At their peak at the turn of the 14th century, deer parks may have covered 2% of the land area of England.

-After the Norman conquest of Ireland in 1169 many deer parks were established in the new Lordship of Ireland.
+After the Anglo-Norman invasion of Ireland in 1169, many deer parks were established in the new Lordship of Ireland.
 The fallow deer is not native to Ireland and is believed to have been introduced at the royal deer park at Glencree in 1244.
 The Cambro-Norman landlords also used deer parks to produce timber and charcoal, and to protect their livestock (cattle, sheep, etc.) from being stolen by the native Gaelic Irish.
 Research by Fiona Beglane identified forty-six Irish deer parks established before 1400.

-James I was an enthusiast for hunting but it became less fashionable and popular after the Civil War.
+James I was an enthusiast for hunting and had an extensive deer park created at Theobalds Palace, but it became less fashionable and popular after the Civil War.
 The number of deer parks then declined, contemporary books documenting other more profitable uses for such an estate.
 During the 18th century many deer parks were landscaped, where deer then became optional within larger country parks, several of which were created or enlarged from wealth from trade and colonization in the British Empire.
 These later mostly gave way to profitable agriculture dependent on crop prices, with large parts of the workforce having been attracted elsewhere following increasing industrialization.
 This created pressure to sell off parts or divide such estates while rural population growth pushed up poor law rates (particularly outdoor relief and the Labour Rate) and urban poverty led to the introduction of lump sum capital taxation such as inheritance tax and a shift in power away from the aristocracy.

 Deer parks are notable landscape features in their own right.
-However, where they have survived into the 20th century, the lack of ploughing or development has often preserved other features within the park, including barrows (tumuli), Roman roads and abandoned villages.
+However, where they have survived into the 20th century, the lack of ploughing or development has often preserved other features within the park, including barrows, Roman roads and abandoned villages.

+The Tudor cartographer John Norden wrote of Cornish deer parks that the Arundells had the 'stateliest park' in the shire.